-The mission of the Metropolitan State University Social Work Program is to integrate the values, knowledge, and skills inherent to social work into an academic program that will enable graduating, multicultural competent bachelor's level students to engage in generalist social work practice that will meet the needs of the increasingly racially diverse Twin Cities communities.
-The program will prepare students for generalist social work practice with client systems of various sizes and types with special emphasis on people of color and Native Americans and communities of color.
-This program will build on a Liberal Arts base and will provide a foundation curriculum that contains the profession's values, knowledge, and skills.
+The mission of the Metropolitan State University social work program is to integrate the values, knowledge and skills inherent to social work into an academic program that will enable graduating, multicultural competent bachelor's level students to engage in generalist social work practice that will meet the needs of the increasingly racially diverse Twin Cities communities.
+The program will prepare students for generalist social work practice with client systems of various sizes and types with special emphasis on Native Americans and communities of color.
+This program will build on a Liberal Arts base and will provide a foundation curriculum that contains the profession's values, knowledge and skills.

 Declare Your Program

-To be accepted to the Social Work program, applicants must demonstrate commitment to and have work or volunteer experience servicing communities of color and/or Native American communities.
-Applicants must complete all the prerequisite coursework, have at least 60 semester credits of general education, and complete a Social Work Program Application form.
-If student is accepted into the program, a faculty advisor will submit a College of Community Studies and Public Affairs Undergraduate Program Declaration Form.
+To be accepted to the social work program, applicants must demonstrate commitment to and have work or volunteer experience servicing communities of color and/or Native American communities.
+Applicants must complete all of the prerequisite coursework, have at least 60 semester credits of general education and complete a Social Work Program Application form.
+If the student is accepted into the program, a faculty advisor will submit a College of Community Studies and Public Affairs Undergraduate Program Declaration Form.

 - Political science,

-- Racial/ethnic awareness (content is about people of color and/or Native American in the U.S.)
+- Racial/ethnic awareness (content is about people of color and/or Native Americans in the U.S.)

 - Core Courses: 32 credits in core curriculum required courses in addition to statistics;

 - Field Courses: 16-19 credits of field practica including five credits in a community learning center serving people of color or Native Americans, five credits in a mainstream social work setting and six to nine credits in a field practice seminar;

 - Other: a three or four credit course in statistics, eight upper division (300 level and up from Metropolitan State) liberal studies credits for courses from two different disciplines and two elective credits.